THEKEY Price Tops $0.0002 on Major Exchanges (TKY)

 - CrowdCoin (CRC) traded flat against the dollar and now trades at $0.0077 or 0.00000138 BTC.

-TKY is a token.
-Its genesis date was October 29th, 2017.
+THEKEY is a token.
+It launched on October 29th, 2017.
 THEKEY’s total supply is 9,795,844,687 tokens and its circulating supply is 6,116,820,855 tokens.
+The official website for THEKEY is www.thekey.vip.
 The Reddit community for THEKEY is /r/THEKEYOFFICIAL and the currency’s Github account can be viewed here.
-The official website for THEKEY is www.thekey.vip.
 THEKEY’s official Twitter account is @thekeyvip and its Facebook page is accessible here.

 Buying and Selling THEKEY

-THEKEY can be traded on the following cryptocurrency exchanges: Switcheo Network, HitBTC, Coinrail, Kucoin, LBank, Bit-Z and LATOKEN.
-It is usually not presently possible to buy alternative cryptocurrencies such as THEKEY directly using U.S. dollars.
-Investors seeking to acquire THEKEY should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy THEKEY using one of the exchanges listed above.
+THEKEY can be bought or sold on these cryptocurrency exchanges: Bit-Z, HitBTC, Kucoin, Coinrail, Switcheo Network, LBank and LATOKEN.
+It is usually not presently possible to purchase alternative cryptocurrencies such as THEKEY directly using US dollars.
+Investors seeking to acquire THEKEY should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase THEKEY using one of the exchanges listed above.

 Receive News & Updates for THEKEY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for THEKEY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.